RWS/studio-api-docs/apiconcepts/translationmemory/setting_translation_memory_access_rights.md

 Setting Translation Memory Access Rights
 ==

-As a general rule, file-based TMs can generally be opened and used by anyone who is equipped with <Var:ProductName>.
+As a general rule, file-based TMs can generally be opened and used by anyone who is equipped with Var:ProductName.
 As long as you do not assign passwords to a TM file, any user can have unrestricted access to it (e.g. read/write, import/export, etc.) to the translation memory.
 However, you may protect a TM file with passwords that allow access to only a certain level of functionality.

 There are four different access levels for file based TMs: